IDEAS home Printed from https://ideas.repec.org/p/arx/papers/2208.02925.html

 Abstract

 We propose a factor network autoregressive (FNAR) model for time series with complex network structures.
-The coefficients of the model reflect many different types of connections between economic agents (``multilayer network"), which are summarized into a smaller number of network matrices (``network factors") through a novel tensor-based principal component approach.
-We provide consistency and asymptotic normality results for the estimation of the factors and the coefficients of the FNAR.
-Our approach combines two different dimension-reduction techniques and can be applied to ultra-high-dimensional datasets.
-Simulation results show the goodness of our approach in finite samples.
+The coefficients of the model reflect many different types of connections between economic agents ("multilayer network"), which are summarized into a smaller number of network matrices ("network factors") through a novel tensor-based principal component approach.
+We provide consistency and asymptotic normality results for the estimation of the factors, their loadings, and the coefficients of the FNAR, as the number of layers, nodes and time points diverges to infinity.
+Our approach combines two different dimension-reduction techniques and can be applied to high-dimensional datasets.
+Simulation results show the goodness of our estimators in finite samples.
 In an empirical application, we use the FNAR to investigate the cross-country interdependence of GDP growth rates based on a variety of international trade and financial linkages.
-The model provides a rich characterization of macroeconomic network effects.
+The model provides a rich characterization of macroeconomic network effects as well as good forecasts of GDP growth rates.

 Suggested Citation